ReneOlsthoorn/Ground/README.md

 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Bertus.gif?raw=true" width="500" /><br/>
 </p>

+### How to run Ground on Linux / CachyOS
+Ground needs several libraries and packages.
+The following packages need to be installed on CachyOS:
+* paru -S fasm
+* other needed libraries are: sdl3, sdl3_image, raylib, libmikmod

+In the `Examples` folder are the programs that work on both Windows and Linux.
+A good IDE to try is `Rider` by Jetbrains.

 ### Running other examples
 When the resources are downloaded, you can change line 24 in Program.cs `fileName = "bertus.g";` to